reflectoring/reflectoring.github.io/content/blog/2024/2024-06-05-aws-s3-presigned-urls.md

 Presigned URLs are **time-limited URLs that allow clients temporary access to upload or download objects directly to or from the storage solution being used**.
 These URLs are generated with a specified expiration time, after which they are no longer accessible.

-The storage solution we'll be using in this article is <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide" target="_blank">Amazon S3 (Simple Storage Service)</a>, provided by AWS.
+The storage solution we'll use in this article is <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide" target="_blank">Amazon S3 (Simple Storage Service)</a>, provided by AWS.
 However, it's worth noting that **the concept of Presigned URLs is not limited to AWS**.
 It can also be implemented with other cloud storage services like Google Cloud Storage, DigitalOcean Spaces, etc.

 In this article, we'll discuss how to generate Presigned URLs in a Spring Boot application to delegate the responsibility of uploading/downloading files to the client.
 We'll be using **Spring Cloud AWS** to communicate with Amazon S3 and develop a service class that provides methods for generating Presigned URLs.